turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

 Compute performance at a single point
 --------------------------------------
-To perform single-point performance prediction, the `operation_points` section in the configuration file should be defined in the follwoing way:
+To perform single-point performance prediction, the `operation_points` section in the configuration file should be defined in the following way:

 .. code-block:: python